kevin137/kisa/SLTA_notes_Class03.md

 >              min ∥w∥² + λ·αᵀ(^Xw - ^Y)

-New objective function:
+From this a new objective function:

 >              ∥w∥² + αᵀ(^Xw - ^Y)

-Working through this, we get:
+Working through this Lagrange stuff more (not done on the video or in the lecture notes), we get:

 ###### Solution of w for n < d